VenomousRhyme41/RealSports-CardCalc/README.md

 ----

-💡 **Tip**: Bookmark this page for quick access to your upgrade calculations!
+💡 **Tip**: Bookmark the website for quick access to your upgrade calculations!